-Only by testing your current health and well-being will you be able to plan and implement meaningful and targeted interventions.
-We encourage you to take advantage of the GEMS Wellness days that are available to you.
-The objectives of GEMS HWSS are aligned to creating a strong culture of well-being within the Government Departments and includes the following:
+Only by testing your current health and well-being can you plan and implement meaningful and targeted interventions.
+We encourage you to take advantage of the GEMS Wellness Days that are available to you.
+The objectives of GEMS HWSS are aligned with creating a strong culture of well-being within the Government Departments and include the following:

-- Providing Health Screenings for all Public Service employees. - Early identification of lifestyle conditions (Diabetes, Hypertension), including HIV. - Referral to GEMS Disease Management Programmes. - Providing support and guidance to maintain your well-being (mental, psychological, and social) for optimal functioning in the workplace. - Raising awareness of the importance of well-being and healthy living.
+- Providing Health Screenings for all Public Service employees. - Early identification of lifestyle conditions (Diabetes, Hypertension), including HIV.

+- Referral to GEMS Disease Management Programmes. - Providing support and guidance to maintain your well-being (mental, psychological, and social) for optimal functioning in the workplace. - Raising awareness of the importance of well-being and healthy living.